-The MM in Music Education is predominantly online (emphasis in Pedagogical Studies is 100% online), and has two options: one is in teacher education (approved for North Carolina teacher licensure), the other option does not include licensure preparation.*
+The MM in Music Education is predominantly online (emphasis in Pedagogical Studies is 100% online), and offers you two options: one is in teacher education (approved for North Carolina teacher licensure), the other option does not include licensure preparation.*

 Click here to access the graduate catalog.